-Wadsworth, KD, Rowland, SL, Harry, L & King, GF 2008, 'The divisomal protein DivIB contains multiple epitopes that mediate its recruitment to incipient division sites', Molecular Microbiology, vol. 67, no. 5, pp. 1143-1155.View/Download from: UTS OPUS or Publisher's site
+Wadsworth, KD, Rowland, SL, Harry, L & King, GF 2008, 'The divisomal protein DivIB contains multiple epitopes that mediate its recruitment to incipient division sites', Molecular Microbiology, vol. 67, no. 5, pp. 1143-1155.View/Download from: Publisher's site

 Bacterial cytokinesis is orchestrated by an assembly of essential cell division proteins that form a supramolecular structure known as the divisome.
 DivIB and its orthologue FtsQ are essential members of the divisome in Gram-positive and Gram-negative ba

-Peters, PC, Migocki, M, Thoni, C & Harry, L 2007, 'A new assembly pathway for the cytokinetic Z ring from a dynamic helical structure in vegetatively growing cells of Bacillus subtilis', Molecular Microbiology, vol. 64, no. 2, pp. 487-499.View/Download from: UTS OPUS or Publisher's site
+Peters, PC, Migocki, M, Thoni, C & Harry, L 2007, 'A new assembly pathway for the cytokinetic Z ring from a dynamic helical structure in vegetatively growing cells of Bacillus subtilis', Molecular Microbiology, vol. 64, no. 2, pp. 487-499.View/Download from: Publisher's site

 The earliest event in bacterial cell division is the formation of a Z ring, composed of the tubulin-like FtsZ protein, at the division site at midcell.
 This ring then recruits several other division proteins and together they drive the formation of a division of septum between two replicated chromosomes.
 Here we show that, in addition to forming a cytokinetic ring, FtsZ localises in a helical-like pattern in vegetatively growing cells of Bacillus subtilis.
 FtsZ moves rapudly within this helix-like structure.
 Examination of FtsZ localisation in individual live cells undergoing a single cell cycle suggests a new assembly mechanism for Z ring formation tha involves a cell cycle-mediated multistep remodelling of FtsZ polymers.
 Our observations suggest that initially FtsZ localises in a helical pattern, with movement of FtsZ within this sturcture occurring along the entire length of the cell.
 Next, movement of FtsZ in a helical-like pattern is restricted to a central region of the cell.
 Finally the FtsZ ring forms precisely at midcell.
 We further show that another division protein, FtsA, shown to interact with FtsZ prior to Z ring formation in B. subtilis, also localises to similar helical patterns in vegetatively growing cells.